ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 +++
-title = "Polywog: Seeking Alpha Testers for a 2D Rust Game Framework" slug = "polywog-alpha" description = "Polywog is a 2D game framework that aims to be a MonoGame/Love2D/Raylib equivalent for Rust." draft = true
+title = "KERO: Seeking Testers for 2D Rust Game Framework" slug = "kero-alpha" description = "Kero is a 2D game framework that aims to be a MonoGame/Love2D/Raylib equivalent for Rust." draft = true

 [taxonomies]